meredithnorman/Pretty-and-Pink-Space-Invaders/README.md

 2. Use the &#8594; key to move the Space Station right.
 3. Use the *space* key to shoot a bullet at the aliens.

 If you get hit by an alien bullet or the aliens reach the station, you lose a life and the aliens will reset.
 You have 5 lives in total.
 If you clear all the aliens, you move onto the next round.

+I wonder what the treasure chest contains?

 ## Installing ##
 1. Ensure *Python* and *Pygame* are installed on your computer.